5 bold changes NBA can make to save All-Star Game after rocky experiment

 When he was asked how he would rate the new format on a scale of 1-10, Green responded abruptly, “Zero.
 It sucks.
 This ain't basketball.”

-Regardless if you enjoyed the new All-Star format or not, the most puzzling stat of the night is in regard to the amount of downtime there was.
+Regardless of whether you enjoyed the new All-Star format or not, the most puzzling stat of the night is regarding the amount of downtime there was.
 The players were on the court and actually playing for roughly 35 minutes.
 Throughout the All-Star Game coverage, there were close to two-and-a-half hours of commercials and breaks, which is exactly what Tatum, Gilgeous-Alexander, and other stars have complained about.

 There may not be a way to truly fix the NBA All-Star Game and all of the festivities that happen during All-Star Weekend.
 With this said, there are several changes the NBA could seriously look into as a way to try and give even more incentive to bring back a sense of competitiveness and enjoyment.